Scum & Villainy1 of 12

 The stormtroopers are kind of a faceless enemy en masse in much of the Star Wars universe, but collectively they are a fearsome force.
 One of their most famous acts was hunting down and killing all of the Jedi that they could during and after the Clone Wars.
 But because they were weak individually, it was possible to influence them.
 A New Hope (1977) shows the Jedi Obi-Wan Kenobi persuading a stormtrooper to look the other way when some sought-after droids come within view: “These aren't the droids you're looking for," Kenobi says.

-The Last Jedi (2017) will continue the adventures of Finn, a human who used to be stormtrooper FN-2187 (or Eight-Seven for short.)
+The Last Jedi (2017) continued the adventures of Finn, a human who used to be stormtrooper FN-2187 (or Eight-Seven for short.)
 In The Force Awakens, Finn abandoned the First Order and joined the Resistance.
 At first, he was motivated by the urge to escape, and at one point he almost abandons his newly found Resistance friends.
-But at the end of the first movie, he appears solidly on board with his new group and ready to fight the First Order again.
+But by the end of The Last Jedi his position with the Resistance is solidified.

 General Hux3 of 12

-Gen. Armitage Hux was one of the main villains in The Force Awakens (2015) and will likely appear in the next film of that series, The Last Jedi (2017).
+Gen. Armitage Hux was one of the main villains in The Force Awakens (2015), a role that continued into the next film of that series, The Last Jedi (2017).

 Hux is a ruthless leader.
 He rallies the stormtroopers at one point in the film, talking about how Starkiller Base will kill the Republic.
 And, yes, he orders the troops to fire a laser from the base to start destroying a star.
 But he isn't afraid to admit fault, such as when BB-8, a droid with vital information Hux's allies need, successfully escapes a capture attempt.